 My name is Chao Deng.
 I am from China.
 Currently I study at University of Southern Callifornia.
 I am a PhD candidate in Computational Biology and Bioinformatics at USC.
 During my PhD studies, I obtained a MS in Computer Science at USC.
-Before came to US, I finished my MS in mathematics at Peking University in China, advised by Prof. Minghua Deng.
-I finished my BS in mathematics at Shandong University in China.
+Before came to US, I finished my MS in Mathematics at Peking University in China.
+I finished my BS in Mathematics at Shandong University in China.

 My research is about estimating the expected number of unseen species in a population, given partial observations.
 For example, Shakespeare's known work contain 884,647 words, which have 31,534 word types.
 If another amount of work by Shakespeare are discovered, say 884,647t words, how many new word types do we expect to observe?
 When t is equal to 1, the answer is supurisingly consistent.
 However, in the era of big data, emerging applications require large t, which present new challenges.

 We developed two softwares preseq & preseqR to see the unseen preseqR, an R package to predict the number of species represented at least r times in a random sample